The Department welcomes visiting researchers and doctoral students for research within the following fields:

 Visitors from Non-EU/EEA countries may need a visa to enter Denmark for short-term visits and a residence permit for long-term visits.
 More information can be found here: https://www.nyidanmark.dk/en-US/ and https://www.nyidanmark.dk/en-us/coming_to_dk/work/Guest-researchers/Guest-researchers.htm.
 Currently, invited researchers with a Master’s degree can visit for up to three consecutive months without a residence permit.
 If you plan to visit the Department for more than three months be aware that the process of applying for a residence permit normally can take up to three months.

-Otherwise, you should consider which of the Department’s seven research groups best fits your own research, and contact the Chair of that research group.
-If you are in doubt about which research group best fits your research, contact one of our two Heads of Section:
+Otherwise, you should consider which of the Department’s research groups best fits your own research, and contact the Chair of that research group.
+If you are in doubt about which research group best fits your research, contact the Head of Section in the section most relevant for you: